seannns/uni-notes/IFB103/Design Presentation.md

 There are several ways someone might use Cuppa, and for several unique purposes.

 Consider the opportunity presented earlier - this user wants to end their reliance on instant coffee, and finally have a chance at social interaction after COVID lockdowns.
+How would they go about both finding a new suitable cafe and attending events

 ### Prototype review and feedback, discussing how you implemented change iteratively in your app.
 (LUCAS)